 In addition to the political initiatives, the EU has established concrete objectives of investigation and innovation in the IoT within the framework of the current programme Horizon2020.

-Therefore, these awards aims at adding value to the European development related to the new technologies that will allow the improvement of the competitiveness of the EU in this sector, as well as the increasement of the use of ICTs by the citizenship.
+The category Internet of Things (IoT) intends to add value to the European development related to the new technologies that will allow to improve the competitiveness of the EU in this sector and the increase of the use of TIC’s in the society.

 The most important eligibility criteria are the following: